Digital Inclusion

 Jack is one of 140,000 young people in the West Midlands without access to a laptop or desktop computer.

 Homework becomes a daily struggle.
 Online lessons feel out of reach.
 Many families rely solely on mobile phones, making it nearly impossible to submit assignments or use learning platforms built for larger screens.
+Without the right device, Jack is already falling behind — and the gap grows every day.

 Mary’s Story: Afraid of Scams — and Now Feeling Shut Out